okwasniewski/react-native-svg-decoder/README.md

-# react-native-svg-decoder
+# react-native-svg-decoder 🔧

-> [!NOTE]
+> [!WARNING]
 > This library is iOS only.

-Extend built-in Image component with SVG capabilities
+Extends built-in Image component with SVG capabilities.
+It uses CoreSVG to render SVG images.

+The implementation was heavily inspired by [SDWebImageSVGCoder](https://github.com/SDWebImage/SDWebImageSVGCoder).
+It uses the same approach to mangle private Apple classes to add SVG support.

 ## Installation